sallar/promise-arrays/README.md

 Async Arrays
 ===
-A super small library to help you map and filter arrays with aysnc operations.
+[WIP] A super small library to help you map and filter arrays with async operations.
 The only hard dependency is `Promise` so it needs to be present some how in your project (polyfill or native).
 Compatible with NodeJS, CommonJS, AMD and Browser Globals.

 ## Install